Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • diabetes;

-Circulatory disorders of the lower extremities progress under the influence of certain factors - nicotine, alcohol, excess weight, old age, diabetes, genetics, failure in lipid metabolism.
-The causes of poor blood transport in the legs have common characteristics.
-The disease develops in the same way as in other places, from damage to the structure of the arteries, a decrease in the lumen of the vessels due to the appearance of plaques, the inflammatory process of the walls of the arteries and from spasms.
+Poor circulation of the lower extremities progresses under the influence of certain factors - nicotine, alcohol, excess weight, old age, diabetes, genetics, lipid metabolism failure.
+The causes of poor blood transportation in the legs have common characteristics.
+The disease develops in the same way as in other places, from damage to the structure of the arteries, a decrease in the lumen of blood vessels due to the appearance of plaques, the inflammatory process of the walls of the arteries and from spasms.

 • constant fatigue;